 McMurray Internet Channel

 Jennifer started a website known as MIC World on October 27, 1996.
 In 1997, she launched an internet television station known as the McMurray Internet-Broadcasting Channel, or MIC.
-It was renamed the McMurray Internet Channel when it briefly relaunched in 2007, as well as on YouTube.
+It was renamed the McMurray Internet Channel when it was briefly relaunched in 2007, as well as on YouTube.

 One of the pages created with the October 27, 1996 launch of the MIC World website was dedicated to news and reviews of adventure games.
 This adventure website was renamed several times and ultimately became known as The Adventuress on December 11, 2009.

 Beginning on January 30, 2000, she created an emulator project entitled Little Arcade System Emulator Releases, or LASER, based on, with permission, Mike Green's Sinvader.

 Jennifer launched the Dream On website dedicated to independent Dreamcast development on October 4, 2001.